upendra1997/upendra1997.github.io/content/posts/for-science-keyboard/index.md

 ## Journey

-While building the keyboard, I started with following the guide mentioned above, but It was not descriptive enough so I supplemented it with other guide for [Lily58](https://github.com/kata0510/Lily58/blob/master/Pro/Doc/buildguide_en.md).
+During the keyboard assembly, I initially followed the aforementioned guide but found it lacking in detail.
+I supplemented it with another guide for the [Lily58](https://github.com/kata0510/Lily58/blob/master/Pro/Doc/buildguide_en.md).

-While following the guide whenever I had doubts, I referred to the [gerber](https://github.com/peej/for-science-keyboard/tree/master/gerber) file [here](https://www.gerblook.org/).
-It helped me to find which side was up by linking the TRRS jack and the pro micro's `D0` pin as mentioned [here](https://golem.hu/article/pro-micro-pinout/).
+Throughout the process, whenever I encountered doubts, I referred to the gerber file [here](https://github.com/peej/for-science-keyboard/tree/master/gerber) using [gerberlook](https://www.gerblook.org/) and utilized the TRRS jack and the Pro Micro's `D0` pin as orientation guides, as described [here](https://golem.hu/article/pro-micro-pinout/).

-### Mistakes I made:
+### Mistakes Made:
-1. Bad Soldering; Advice that I will give if you are new to soldering is to practie and make sure you can solder as mentioned on this [blog](https://learn.adafruit.com/adafruit-guide-excellent-soldering/common-problems).
+1. Poor Soldering: For novices, I recommend practicing soldering techniques, as outlined in this [blog](https://learn.adafruit.com/adafruit-guide-excellent-soldering/common-problems).
-2. I soldered the `Pro Micro` chip, before soldering the switches.
-Which caused lots of issues as I tried to fix the mistake using desoldering pumps, desoldering wicks and flux.
-But in the end it didn't help and only damaged swithes and pro micro chip.
-Luckily I had spares swithes and few wires, so I sorted to them to make it work somehow.
-Lesson is to double/triple check components you are soldering, as desoldering is very painful and can damage components.
+2. Soldering the Pro Micro chip before the switches caused numerous issues.
+Despite attempts to rectify using desoldering pumps, wicks, and flux, it resulted in damage to the switches and Pro Micro chip.
+Fortunately, I had spare switches and wires to salvage the situation.
+Lesson learned: double or triple check components before soldering to avoid the arduous and potentially damaging process of desoldering.
-2. The TRRS cable that I had was faulty or I spoiled it, so had to get a new TRRS cable.
-Lesson would be to keep cheking connectivity of your ciruit with the gerber files using the `continuity mode` of Multimeter.
+3. A faulty or damaged TRRS cable necessitated its replacement.
+Lesson: ensure circuit connectivity using the gerber files and the Multimeter's continuity mode.

-### Issues that I still have with my keyboard:
+### Ongoing Issues:
-1. Right side doesn't work individually, i.e. if I connect the keyboard to the left split it works, but If I connect using the right split, It doesn't.
-I tried this [blog](https://docs.splitkb.com/hc/en-us/articles/360010588860-Only-one-half-of-my-keyboard-works-at-a-time-but-not-when-they-are-both-connected) and [post](https://www.reddit.com/r/ErgoMechKeyboards/comments/qq1o8q/how_to_best_start_debugging_this/), but It didn't help.
+1. The right side operates only when connected to the left split; connecting via the right split yields no response.
+Attempted solutions from [this blog](https://docs.splitkb.com/hc/en-us/articles/360010588860-Only-one-half-of-my-keyboard-works-at-a-time-but-not-when-they-are-both-connected) and [this post](https://www.reddit.com/r/ErgoMechKeyboards/comments/qq1o8q/how_to_best_start_debugging_this/) were unsuccessful.
-2. Sometime the whole keyboard hangs when I am typing and starts responding after sometime.
-My guess is that It is happening because of all the QMK features that I have [enabled](https://github.com/qmk/qmk_firmware/compare/master...upendra1997:qmk_firmware:master) on the keyboard.
+2. Periodic keyboard freezing during typing, potentially due to enabled QMK features, as detailed [here](https://github.com/qmk/qmk_firmware/compare/master...upendra1997:qmk_firmware:master).

 ## QMK
 I guess the QMK layout [configuration](https://config.qmk.fm/#/for_science/LAYOUT_split_4x5_3) that they had was outdated and was not working properly with my keyboard, as I built the keyboard and tested them using [test-website](https://config.qmk.fm/#/test).